j-marek/elastic-beanstalk/project-2/README.md

 eb terminate project-2-docker-env
 ```

-This will delete the environment including the EC2 instances and the RDS database.
+This will delete the environment including the EC2 instances.